morskyjezek/digcur/activities/exercise-command-line.md

 documentation for the command, which you have provided as an argument.
 For example, `man find` tells you all about the ways you can use `find`.

+Another useful, and user-friendly, resource for searching for commands is [Explain Shell](https://explainshell.com/).
+A resource geared specifically toward archivists and librarians is the [_Script Ahoy_](https://dd388.github.io/crals/) resource.

 ### Navigation
 * determining where you are (Mac: `pwd` / Windows: `cd`)
 * moving within the directory structure (`cd`)